Top Benefits You Gain From Getting Enough Sleep

 3. A Stronger Heart

-Monitoring your heart activity and health will help you identify when short-term down time or naps provide long-term payoffs.
+Monitoring your heart activity and health will help you identify when short-term downtime or naps provide long-term payoffs.
+For example, if you are suffering from a TMJ Disorder, sleep is vital for soft tissue repair.

 4. Physical Health

 Yes, it does.
 The benefits of sufficient slumber go beyond reducing risks of a heart attack and stroke.
+Sufficient sleep is needed in healing and repair of your heart and blood vessels.
 If your profession is to play sports, that typically require immediate and dependable bursts of energy.
-Think of the long-jump, Minnesota hockey, wrestling, powerful golf swings, or weightlifting, sleep deprivation might have less immediate impact for more endurance-demanding events like if you running, swimming, or hiking.
-Regardless of this, you benefit from almost any form of exercise that support or builds your physical health.
+Think of the long-jump, Minnesota hockey, wrestling, powerful golf swings, or weightlifting, sleep deprivation might have a less immediate impact for more endurance-demanding events like if you running, swimming, or hiking.
+Regardless of this, you benefit from almost any form of exercise that supports or builds your physical health.

 In addition to stealing your energy and the rest time that your body needs for muscle repair, a lack of sleep drains your will to move and do things.
 Achieving daily successful sleep means getting your body to the finish line in many incremental ways.
 You can overcome harder mental and physical challenges and enjoy faster reaction times.
 Developing a good sleep routine is a form of self-care you can integrate into your day.